ls1intum/Aeolus/README.md

 ## Why?

 Currently, in Artemis, it is hard to create custom CI jobs.
-With Aeolus we provide a standard definition that is able to generate code for several targets.
+With Aeolus, we provide a standard definition that is able to generate code for several targets.

 ## How?

-The idea is to define an input language, parse and validate it and generate the CI configuration for multiple platforms (e.g. CLI, Bamboo, Jenkins, ...).
+The idea is to define an input language, parse, and validate it and generate the CI configuration for multiple platforms (e.g. CLI, Bamboo, Jenkins, ...).
 And therefore be able to switch the CI platform without having to rewrite the configuration.

 ## Development

-The system is still under development and not ready for use, yet.
+The system is still under development but already ready for use.
 We plan on supporting the following platforms:

 - CLI
 - Jenkins